Best gaming headsets in 2025: I'd bet my ears on these headphones

 The best gaming headset in 2025 is the HyperX Cloud Alpha—that's right, the king is back and it's as great as ever.
 While Razer's BlackShark V2 gaming headset was able to dethrone the Cloud Alpha previously, it's no longer widely available in many regions.
 HyperX's headset, however, is easy to find and frequent discounts put this wonderful gaming headset back into the spotlight once again.

-The 50 mm neodymium drivers produce a hearty bass response and that's key for gaming.
-It means you can feel the explosions or the hum of a sports car, and you absolutely get the best out of a game's soundtrack.
-But it's not only the powerful bass that impresses here, as this headset offers fantastic clarity and definition throughout mids and highs.
+The 50 mm neodymium drivers produce a hearty bass response, and that's key for gaming.
+It means you can feel the explosions or the hum of a sports car, and you get the best out of a game's soundtrack.
+But it's not only the powerful bass that impresses here, as this headset offers fantastic clarity and definition throughout the mids and highs.

 HyperX achieves such impressive audio quality thanks to the use of a two-chamber design on the Cloud Alpha.
-Each earcup's driver is separated into two chambers, which effectively reduces distortion that might muddy the bass with the mids and instead maximises articulation.
+Each earcup's driver is separated into its own chamber, which effectively reduces distortion that might muddy the bass with the mids and instead maximises articulation.
 The ability to deliver crisp and indulgent audio all at once is what separates the Cloud Alpha from the rest.

-The Cloud Alpha also stands as a gaming headset for its other attributes, namely it's hella comfy.
-The padded earcups and headband are comfortable over long periods and we've used this headset day in and day out, for long periods, and never run into any issues with its comfort.
+The Cloud Alpha also stands as the best gaming headset for its other attributes, namely it's hella comfy.
+The padded earcups and headband are comfortable over long periods, and I've used this headset day in and day out without issue.

-Our one complaint in 2025 with this headset would be that it doesn't come with a flip-to-mute microphone, but the detachable one included is still a great quality unit and comes through loud and clear during online gaming or voice calls.
+Our one complaint would be that it doesn't come with a flip-to-mute microphone, but the detachable one included is still a great quality unit and comes through loud and clear during online gaming or voice calls.

 Read our full HyperX Cloud Alpha review.